 During the last year, our hospital has made significant strides in several key performance areas and has gained recognition from several external organizations for our achievements.
 During 2017, we experienced a dramatic decrease in central line bloodstream infections, improved sepsis bundle compliance and improved HCAHPS scores in the discharge domain.

-UCLA Medical Center, Santa Monica (SMUCLA) is a 265-bed, acute-care hospital dedicated to providing exceptional patient-centered care through a vast number of programs and services.
+UCLA Health - Santa Monica Medical Center (SMUCLA) is a 265-bed, acute-care hospital dedicated to providing exceptional patient-centered care through a vast number of programs and services.
 The nursing staff is committed to providing patients with compassionate, relationship-based care.
 In June of 2016, SMUCLA achieved Magnet® designation, a prestigious award recognizing nursing excellence and quality patient care.